 Men have a natural tendency to get wrapped up in work.
 It can be easy to leave home in the morning, and stay out as long as possible, working or hanging out with the guys.
 We assume that our kids are in good hands at school or with the other parent at home—and they are.
 But fathers need to remember that their kids need them, too.
 Make sure to spend some time every day with your children, whether that’s dinner time, bath time, or putting them to bed.

 #2: Set a good example for your kids.

-It’s easy to slip into the status quo of talking the talk but not walking the walk…but just remember that kids do what we do, and not what we say.
+It’s easy tell your kids one thing and then do another…but just remember that kids do what we do, and not what we say.
 If you want your kids to grow up into well-adjusted, responsible, and moral adults, be a good person on all fronts and a father they can look up to.